raxoft/miguel/README.md

 ```

 One enhancement is that it allows you to define `NULL` columns simply by adding `?` to the type name.
-Anything else is implicitly `NOT NULL`, which is a really wise default.
+Anything else is implicitly `NOT NULL`, which is a really wise default for many reasons.

 Another enhancement is that it allows you to set defaults and
 define custom shortcuts for types which you use frequently.